Albina93/seq3-nodict/README.md

 - `__init__` - class initializer to create the buckets according to a size parameter.
 Save the size parameter as an instance variable in the class.
 Create another instance variable to hold the bucket list.
 Your instance variable should be named `self.buckets`.

 - `__repr__` - string representation of the contents of the buckets.
 The `__repr__` dunder method will be called any time you print the dictionary.
 It will give a detailed view of everything, to help you in debugging.
-Use the following code snipped for this method:
+You may notice that this repr method does not strictly adhere to the same rule that we used for the Node object, which is okay for this example problem because we want to see all the buckets.
+Use the following code snippet for this method:
 ```python
       def __repr__(self):
          """Return a string representing the NoDict contents"""